cetz-package/cetz/src/lib/plot.typ

 /// - samples (int): Number of times the `data` function gets called for
 ///                  sampling y-values.
 Only used if `data` is of
 ///                  type function.
+/// - sample-at (array): Array of x-values the function gets sampled at in addition
+///                      to the default sampling.
 /// - style (style): Style to use, can be used with a palette function
 /// - axes (array): Name of the axes to use ("x", "y"), note that not all
 ///                 plot styles are able to display a custom axis!